-The ICR and ISF calculations are starting points.
+• The ICR and ISF calculations are starting points.
 Your actual ISF and ICR may vary and will be recalculated often based on insulin dose adjustments.
-ISF and ICR may even vary during times of the day due to hormonal and activity levels.
+ISF and ICR may even vary during times of the day due to activity and hormonal levels.
 Noting down your blood sugar levels and meals is the key to effective dose adjustment through advanced carb counting.
 Use a standard log sheet for the purpose.

-8.9 Reading Food Labels
+8.9 Reading food labels